Stalking: United States

 The Violence Against Women Act of 2005, amending a United States statute, 108 Stat.
 1902 et seq, defined stalking as:

 As of 2011, stalking is an offense under section 120a of the Uniform Code of Military Justice (UCMJ).
 The law took effect on 1 October 2007.

 In 2014, new amendments were made to the Clery Act to require reporting on stalking, domestic violence, and dating violence.

 In 2018, the PAWS Act became law in the United States, and it expanded the definition of stalking to include "conduct that causes a person to experience a reasonable fear of death or serious bodily injury to his or her pet".

-Stalking is a controversial crime because a conviction does not require any physical harm.
-The anti-stalking statute of Illinois is particularly controversial.
+The anti-stalking statute of Illinois is controversial.
 It is particularly restrictive, by the standards of this type of legislation.

 Other

 The Council of Europe Convention on preventing and combating violence against women and domestic violence defines and criminalizes stalking, as well as other forms of violence against women.
 The Convention came into force on 1 August 2014.